pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides-dzslides.md

     the entire folder wherever you need it, knowing that all the images for the presentation will work.

-You can use an attribute to scale an image:
+Pandoc provides syntax for scaling an image:

 ```
 ![An image](bench.jpg){width=25%}